- Professional consultation

 Overall, the "12A audit" refers to the audit process conducted for organizations registered under Section 12A of the Income Tax Act, 1961, to ensure compliance swith income tax laws and regulations and maintain the organization's tax-exempt status for its charitable activities.

-Browse practical answers curated by our CA and CS desks for 12A AUDIT.
+Practical answers curated by our CA and CS desks for 12A COMPLIANCE.

 A 12A audit is a mandatory examination of accounts for charitable trusts or NGOs registered under Section 12A of the Income Tax Act to ensure their income and funds are used for charitable purposes.